-Israel says return of misidentified body breaches Gaza deal, mulls response
+Israel claims Gaza deal breach over captive body, explosions heard in south

 - list 3 of 3Israel gives Egypt green light to dig for captives’ remains in Gaza

-The Israeli leader said he would convene top security officials for an emergency discussion later in the day to decide on “Israel’s next steps”, calling short a hearing in his ongoing corruption trial.
+The Israeli leader said he would convene top security officials for an emergency discussion later in the day to decide on “Israel’s next steps”, calling short a hearing in his continuing corruption trial.

+There were reports of gunfire in Rafah in southern Gaza near the border with Egypt later on Tuesday.
+It is thought that there was an exchange of fire between Israeli soldiers and Palestinian fighters from the Gaza Strip.

+Then, artillery shelling started, and explosions were heard in Rafah and the eastern part of Khan Younis city.
+There are also reports that one Israeli soldier was injured.

 The latest remains handed over by Hamas were not from the 13 dead captives yet to be returned, according to Netanyahu.
 Instead, he said they were those of a captive whose body had already been retrieved by Israeli forces nearly two years ago.